 From awesome hikes in the summer to skiing in the winter, Jackson Hole caters to those adventure-seekers looking to get outside and get the blood pumping!

-6. Wild West town
+6. Explore a Wild West town

 No great trip is complete without great food, and luckily, you’ll find some incredible restaurants in Jackson Hole, too!
 If you have adventurous eaters, encourage them to try the local cuisine, including elk, bison, and venison meats.
-Are your kids picky eaters?
-No problem.
-You can easily find foods like pizza, pasta, and hamburgers and fries in Jackson, as well.
+Another local option is fresh trout caught in the Snake River.

 There are few places in the US as scenic as Jackson Hole, Wyoming.
 Kids will love taking the tram to the top of Jackson Hole Mountain Resort.
 The views from the top of the tram will take your breath away.
-If you prefer, you can opt for a gondola ride that will take you about halfway up the mountain, where you can enjoy a nice lunch with a view.
+At the top of the mountain, you’ll find a small cafe serving delicious and wildly popular waffles.